CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 ---
 To put it simply, I have a ton of hand planes.
 And they are taking up my whole damn workbench.

-I've seen a bunch of YouTube videos where people have their planes hanging on the wall, and not only does it look sick, it also looks easy to build.
+Every woodworking YouTuber seems to have an epic, wall-hanging storage solution for their hand planes.
+It turns out they are relatively easy to build, so I figured it was time for me to join the club.

 ![20240514_205613](20240514_205613_background.jpg)

 Here's the current collection.
-Soon I'll add a post going through each plane, their uses and history.
+I've got [another post]({% link _posts/2024-05-01-plane_collection.md %}) that goes through each plane, their uses and history.

 ![20240511_141913](20240511_141913.jpg)

 Here I'm testing out a possible layout.
 I've got 1/4 inch birch and two thicknesses of oak.
 Thicker for the borders and thinner for the dividers.
-You can see that I originally wanted to include my block plane, but it's geometry makes it very difficult to retain.
+You can see that I originally wanted to include my block plane, but its geometry makes it very difficult to retain.

 ![20240513_083647](20240513_083647.jpg)